Rating: 0.00

 • In a large bowl, combine the chicken, Brussels sprouts, bell peppers, and red onion.

-• In a small bowl, whisk together the olive oil, lemon juice, Member's Mark™ Black Peppercorn and Member's Mark™ Himalayan Pink Salt Grinder.
+• In a small bowl, whisk together the olive oil, lemon juice, and Weber® Roasted Garlic & Herb Seasoning.

 • Pour the marinade over the chicken and vegetables and toss to coat evenly.
 Thread the marinated chicken and vegetables onto the skewers, alternating between chicken and different vegetables.